 We also believe that recognizing and elevating women may help overcome the predicted workforce shortage.
 In its 2018 report, “Growing a Strong Direct Care Workforce: A Recruitment and Retention Guide for Employers,” consulting and services firm PHI noted that from 2016 to 2060, the number of adults aged 65 and older will nearly double from 49 to 95 million.
 More than half of them will require long-term care services at some point and for an average of two years.
 However, during the same time period, the number of adults aged 18 to 64 – those most likely to care for the aging – will increase by only 14 percent.
-Plus, the report pointed out that conservative estimates of turnover across the long-term care sector range from 45 to 66 percent, and it costs an estimated $2,200 to replace a nursing assistant or home care worker.
+Plus, the report pointed out that conservative estimates of turnover across the long-term care sector range from 45 to 66 percent, and it costs an estimated $2,200 to replace a nursing assistant or home health care worker.
 We believe that by providing women with mentorship and a career path, we can improve the overall retention rate of employees.
 At the same time, we strive to generate interest in the LTPAC industry among up-and-coming professionals, our industry leaders of tomorrow.

 Delighted to Honor Deserving Colleagues